BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     As you can see, the United States has a score of 91 in the "individualism" dimension.
-    The graph only shows 4 countries, but in Hofstede's full analysis, the United States still scores the highest in the world in individualism.
+    The graph only shows 4 countries, but in Hofstede's full analysis, the United States still scores the highest in the world in individualism.¹¹
 </p>

 <p>